alsubaie-os/Udacity-Data-Architect-Nanodegree-Repo/Project_2 Design a Data Warehouse for Reporting and OLAP/README.md

 ### Stage to ODS Query

-<a href="https://github.com/alsubaie-os/Project_2 Design a Data Warehouse for Reporting and OLAP/SQL Queries/staging_to_ods.sql">Queries</a> to move Stage data to ODS applying different sets of filter and creating the relationships between objects.
+<a href="https://github.com/alsubaie-os/Udacity-Data-Architect-Nanodegree-Repo/blob/c79944fbdbf0298b1adee32f09b503935e9b0b1c/Project_2%20Design%20a%20Data%20Warehouse%20for%20Reporting%20and%20OLAP/SQL%20Queries/staging_to_ods.sql">Queries</a> to move Stage data to ODS applying different sets of filter and creating the relationships between objects.

 ### SQL Query AS a Prof for ODS tables